dennishilk/boringwm/README.md

 | Mod + Q | Close window |
 | Mod + J | Focus next window |
 | Mod + K | Focus previous window |

 ---

+🇬🇧 Wallpaper setup

+BoringWM does not manage wallpapers itself.
+Wallpaper handling is intentionally delegated to external tools to keep the window manager simple and predictable.
+A common and minimal solution is feh.

+An official, minimal wallpaper is included in this repository under:

+assets/wallpaper/boringwm-wallpaper.png

+Set the wallpaper

+Copy the wallpaper to a fixed location:

+cp assets/wallpaper/boringwm-wallpaper.png ~/.wallpaper

+Then add the following line to your BoringWM autostart script:

+feh --bg-fill "$HOME/.wallpaper" &

+This approach keeps wallpaper configuration explicit, static, and boring by design.

+---